 02 Sep How Heavy Will You Be When Lean?

-Back in 2014 before dieting for my first bodybuilding show, I remember asking Adam (who was coaching me):
+Back in 2014 before dieting for my first bodybuilding show, I remember asking my coach at the time:

 ‘So how much weight do you think I need to lose, and what bodyweight will I end up at?’

 Before asking, I thought I knew the answer already.
 I was 84kg, as strong as I’d ever been, and thought I’d be need to lose about 8kg to be ‘stage lean’.

 His answered completely threw me:

 ‘You probably need to lose about 13-15kg, and will likely end up around 70kg’.